yantonov/install-ghc/ubuntu/install-ghc-ubuntu.md

-### How to install latest GHC from source + latest stack + cabal + cabal-install on ubuntu
+### How to install GHC from source + latest stack + cabal + cabal-install on ubuntu

-for your convinience these instuction is available as:
+for your convinience this instuction is available as:
 [gist](https://gist.github.com/yantonov/10083524)
 [git repo](https://github.com/yantonov/install-ghc)